Filesystem MCP server

 Symlink Handling

-• By default, symlinks are followed (both link and target must be in allowed directories)
+• By default, symlinks are followed when both the link and target are within allowed directories

 {